If you are applying for Access to Leeds, this guidance will help you and your referee to complete the application.

 Referees: completing sections 4, 5 and 6

 A teacher, tutor or careers advisor must complete sections 4, 5 and 6.
-For applicants that are not currently in education an employer can complete this section.
+For applicants that are not currently in education an employer or previous tutor can complete this section.

 Please give details of your name, job title, telephone number and e-mail address so that the University can contact you if any additional information is required to support the application.

-This section gives you the opportunity to provide additional information in support of the students application and to verify that the information provided on the form is accurate, to the best of your knowledge.
+This section gives you the opportunity to provide additional information in support of the student’s application and to verify that the information provided on the form is accurate, to the best of your knowledge.
+If a student is applying under the “disruption to studies” criterion please detail their mitigating circumstances and how this has impacted on their ability to achieve to their potential.

 When we receive your application, we will assess your eligibility for the scheme, and if confirmed, advise the admissions tutors for the course you have applied to.
 Please note that admissions decisions are made by individual admissions teams not Access to Leeds.